Chagos Archipelago sovereignty dispute: Amendment to Mauritius Criminal Code

 Section 76B of the Criminal Code in Mauritius was introduced through the Criminal Code (Amendment) Act 2021, which was amended on 26 November 2021.
 This provision aims to protect Mauritius’ territorial integrity by criminalizing actions that misrepresent its sovereignty over any part of its territory.

-Prohibited actions

 The law applies to individuals acting under the authority, instructions, or financial support (direct or indirect) of a foreign state.
 Offenses include: